 The maximum permitted residential density within an open space development shall be determined through preparation of an exhibit, referred to as a "Yield Plan," illustrating the layout of streets and lots over the proposed open space development tract, configured in such a way as to conform to the provisions of Article II - Part B - Section 3 of this Zoning Ordinance, relative to minimum lot area and frontage requirements, as well as applicable design requirements contained in the Sandown Land Subdivision Control Regulations governing lot configuration and street layout.
 A yield plan shall be submitted and be subject to review and approval by the Sandown Planning Board, as part of an application for approval of an open space development.
 The maximum number of single family dwelling units permitted in any open space development shall be equal to that number of lots eligible for single-family residential construction identified on the approved yield plan.
-In the case of open space developments where two-family dwellings are planned, the maximum number of two-family structures permitted in an open space development shall be equal to the number of two-family structures permitted in an open space development shall be equal to the number of uses than 2.0 acres of land area; and not less than 250 contiguous feet of qualifying street frontage, identified on the approved yield plan.
+In the case of open space developments where two-family dwellings are planned, the maximum number of two-family structures permitted in an open space development shall be equal to the number of lots containing not less than 2.0 acres of land area; and not less than 250 contiguous feet of qualifying street frontage, identified on the approved yield plan.

 In the case of open space developments where multifamily housing buildings or structures are planned, a maximum of two multi family dwelling units shall be permitted for each lot eligible for single family residential construction identified on an approved yield plan.
 Multi-family dwelling units shall not contain more than two-bedrooms.
 In the case of an open space development where a mix of single family and multifamily residential dwelling units are planned, the maximum number of multi family dwelling units permitted shall be determined by subtracting the total number of single family dwellings planned from the maximum number of single family dwelling units identified on the approved yield plan and multiplying that difference by a factor of two.
-(As an example, consider a fifty (50) acre tract upon which an approved yield plan suggests a maximum of twenty four (24) single family dwellings; and elects to construct a total of sixteen (16) single family homes, the maximum number of multi family dwelling units permitted elsewhere on the property is calculated by multiplying the difference of eight (8) single family dwelling units by a factor of two to yield a total of sixteen (16) multi family dwelling units).
+(As an example, consider a fifty (50) acre tract upon which an approved yield plan suggests a maximum of twenty four (24) single family dwelling units may be permitted.
+If the applicant desires to develop a mix of single family and multifamily dwellings; and elects to construct a total of sixteen (16) single family homes, the maximum number of multi family dwelling units permitted elsewhere on the property is calculated by multiplying the difference of eight (8) single family dwelling units by a factor of two to yield a total of sixteen (16) multi family dwelling units).
 (Amended March 9, 2010)(Amended March 14, 2017)